This function is superseded in favour of

 Enable cli package UTF-8 symbols?
 If you set this to

 The environment to evaluate

-Strings appear as R comments in the output.
+Strings are converted to R comments in the output.

 Strings starting with

-verify_output() will not fail if the output changes.
-This is
+verify_output() will never fail, even if the output changes.

 This avoids false positives because tests of print methods and error

 messages are often fragile due to implicit dependencies on other packages,